 www.equator-network.org/reporting-guidelines/sager-guidelines/

 References must conform to Vancouver” style.
 Please be consistent with your referencing style throughout the manuscript.
-The following general instructions must be observed in citing references:
+The following general instructions must be observed when citing references.
+Moreover, IJVLMS has its own EndNote style.
+Authors are advised to prepare their references based on this style and add the file to the style folder of their Endnote in program files.
+This style is available HERE.

 In-text citation: